The Q# Programming Language

 Q# provides a small set of primitive types, along with two ways (arrays and tuples) for creating new, structured types.
 It supports a basic procedural model for writing programs, with loops and if/then statements.
 The top-level constructs in Q# are user defined types, operations, and functions.

 The following sections detail:

-Starting in Q# 0.3, we are working to ensure that common punctuation marks are used consistently in all situations.
+We are working to ensure that common punctuation marks are used consistently in all situations.
 We expect that this will make Q# easier to learn and to read because these marks always mean the same thing, and the same concept is always represented the same way.

 - The semi-colon,

 ;, is used to end a statement or single-line directive.
 It is not used for any other purpose.

 ,, is used to separate elements of a sequence.
 It is used for tuple literals, array literals, argument lists, tuple definitions, and type lists.
 In a change from earlier versions,

 ;is no longer supported as an array literal separator.